-The number of foreign brands entering China via franchise has continually increased since the development of commercial franchising in the early 1990s'.
+The number of foreign brands entering China via franchise has continually increased since the development of commercial franchising in the early 1990s.

-The latest regulations were issued in 2007, the Regulations on Administration of Commercial Franchise promulgated by the State Council (the "Franchise Regulations"), and they equally apply to foreign and domestic franchisors.
+The latest Regulations on Administration of Commercial Franchise, promulgated by the State Council (the "Franchise Regulations"), were issued in 2007.
+These regulations apply to foreign and domestic franchisors alike.
 The MOFCOM amended the Measures on Record Filing of Commercial Franchises in 2011 and the Measures for the Administration of the Disclosure of Information Pertaining to Commercial Franchises in 2012.